OWASP/CheatSheetSeries/cheatsheets/Symfony_Cheat_Sheet.md

 ```

 For more information about Doctrine you can refer to [their documentation](https://www.doctrine-project.org/index.html).
-You may also refer the [SQL Injection Prevention Cheatsheet](SQL_Injection_Prevention_Cheat_Sheet.md) for more information that is not specific to Symfony nor Doctrine.
+You may also refer the [SQL Injection Prevention Cheatsheet](SQL_Injection_Prevention_Cheat_Sheet.md) for more information that is not specific to neither Symfony nor Doctrine.

 ### Command Injection